ravesandstorm/whatsvelte-rust/README.md

   ```
   Then open it normally.
 (Alternatively: right-click the app → **Open** →
   **Open** on the warning dialog.)
 Windows and Linux builds are unaffected.
-- **Number resolution is unreliable** — mapping a chat/sender to its real phone
-  number (LID ↔ phone-number unification) does not always resolve correctly, so
-  some contacts may show a raw JID/LID instead of a phone number or saved name.
-- **Chat type resolution is unreliable** — distinguishing chat types (individual
-  vs. group vs. newsletter/broadcast) is not fully reliable yet, so a chat may
-  occasionally be classified or rendered as the wrong type.

 ## Documentation Reference
 - [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) - System architecture overview.